-Obeng, Bernard and Blundel, Richard
+Obeng, Bernard Aquah and Blundel, Richard K.

 Enterprise policies play a central role in economic development across Africa, but more effective, evidence-based policy evaluation is required to inform future interventions.
 The paper aims to: (i) contribute to filling this gap; (ii) develop more rigorous and appropriate evaluation methodologies.
 It examines the issues through an empirical study into non-use of small business support services in Ghana.
 Survey evidence from 253 owner-managers was complemented by interviews with owner-managers and service providers.
 It concludes that policy evaluation in Sub-Saharan Africa would benefit from multi-method approaches to address the lack of official small firm datasets and facilitate more in-depth understanding.